 6. Pancreatic cancer is only considered hereditary in a small number of cases.

-About 5 to 10 percent of pancreatic cancer cases are hereditary or familial.
+About 10 percent of pancreatic cancer cases are hereditary or familial.

 If you have two or more first-degree relatives who have had pancreatic cancer, a first-degree relative who developed pancreatic cancer before the age of 50, or an inherited genetic syndrome associated with pancreatic cancer, you may have an increased risk of developing pancreatic cancer.
 PanCAN strongly recommends consulting with a genetic counselor to determine your risk and eligibility for a screening program.